iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > I thought this app would help keep me and my family safe.
 It was a lie.
 I hate you Google because now my grandmother is dying from Covid-19 and you never alerted any of us about exposure to anyone!
 How many alerts did you even send out?
 Let's see them change your name from Google to grandmother and grandpa killer<br> :date: __2021-01-06 08:18:41__

 > User cannot report a positive result without a magic code that nobody can find.
 Useless.<br> :date: __2020-12-30 19:28:55__

-> My roommate tested positive and I never received an alert even when he gave my phone number so I could be officially notified.
-Even now as I tested positive the app still swears I haven't been near any infected person.<br> :date: __2020-12-29 19:26:24__

-> Downloaded this app immediately when it became available.
-It was a great concept, if it worked.
-But it never did.
-Never got one report of proximity to infected person (even though I was), doesn't refresh most of the time, and drains the battery because you have to keep the Bluetooth on.
-I'm uninstalling it because it's just taking up valuable storage space and battery usage.
-So disappointed.<br> :date: __2020-12-28 02:50:14__

-> When I downloaded the App I assumed it would notify me of exposures.
-It never did.
-The App does not update and no matter where I go store, mall, movies, etc it doesn't connect or work.
-There is a serious flaw.<br> :date: __2020-12-26 09:43:12__